 - You can’t insert any duplicate content into the primary key columns.

 - The SQL primary key column doesn’t allow NULL values.
 By default, NOT NULL will be assigned to the primary key column, even if you forgot at the time of creation.

-- If you forgot to mention the index as Clustered, or Non clustered then, the Database engine will assign clustered index by default.
+- If you forgot to mention the index as Clustered or Non clustered, then the SQL Server Database engine will assign clustered index by default.